-Naturally this all contributes to an increased level of conversation building a rapport with customers, making them feel welcome, valued and ultimately leaving a happy customer.
+Naturally this all contributes to an increased level of conversation, building a rapport with customers, so they feel welcome, valued and ultimately leave a happy customer.
 A happy customer always comes back for more.

 Know your Customers

 Research shows it’s easier to persuade existing customers compared to new customers.
 Taking the chance to interact with your existing customers and find out their preferences gives you a better insight into their taste preferences.
-This also presents the perfect opportunity to update them on premium spirits available in the bar and those with similar tasting notes to core that they enjoy.
-For example, a customer who regularly orders “the house” gin and tonic could be easily persuaded to try a TANQUERAY™ gin and tonic if you ask them.
+This also presents the perfect opportunity to update them on premium spirits available in the bar and those with similar tasting notes to those that they enjoy.
+For example, a customer who regularly orders “the house” Gin and Tonic could be easily persuaded to try a Tanqueray Gin and Tonic if you ask them.